 If you want to know more about the Yamaha P45 digital piano, here is a detailed review.

-Regarding Yamaha P45 vs P71, they are essentially the same portal digital piano.
+Regarding Yamaha P45 vs P71, they are essentially the same portable digital piano.
 P71 is an Amazon-exclusive version with no functional difference from P45.
 The only difference may be the price.